[image]

 Also note that because your USB drive will always store an extra backup copy of your content, you can use it at any time to restore your PC, phone, or both: just run the app with your USB drive as FROM and your device as TO, and either SYNC (if the device's copy is usable) or COPY (to copy the content folder to the device in full and anew).

-Finally, the app's UNDO button allows you to roll back all the changes made to TO by the most recent SYNC run against it.
+Finally, the app's UNDO button allows you to roll back all the changes made to any TO by the most recent SYNC run against it.
 This is a last-resort safety mechanism which you can use when syncs go awry, and fully restores TO to its pre-SYNC state.
 Though more rarely needed, you can also undo multiple SYNCs one at a time with multiple UNDOs: each one resets the TO folder to its state further in the past.

 Important: UNDO works only if backups are enabled in the Config tab, which makes SYNC save changed items in TO's __bkp__ folder.
 This is enabled by default, and should generally be left this way; disabling SYNC backups can save some space and runtime, but means that SYNC changes are permanent.
 Mod with care.